 betterplace lab goes around the world

 The internet can be more than shopping, gossip and photos of cats.
 All over the world people are also using the internet to solve social problems.
-But because nobody knows precisely how best to use digital tools to make the world a better place, we're going travelling to see for ourselves.
+But because nobody knows precisely how best to use digital tools to make the world a better place, we're going traveling to see for ourselves.
 Heading off around the world.
 We'll be meeting with people in Brazil, Indonesia, China, Kenya and beyond who are behind social digital success stories.
 So that all of us can learn from their experiences.

 Latest news from...